 - Part of the Eco Hacker Farm project

 Aimee: Needs help.
-My role is currently very broad and with many projects on site and externally it is not possible to focus my energies on long term development needed for creating a sustainable income.
-It would also be interesting to combine this spreading of responsibility to someone who stays with our community and wants to be a part of it for some time, say 6 to 12 months in order to be able to add value and create a system which can be built on after they move on.
+My role is currently very broad and with many projects on-site and externally it is not possible to focus my energies on the long term development needed for creating a sustainable income.
+It would also be interesting to combine this spreading of responsibility with someone who stays with our community and wants to be a part of it for some time, say 6 to 12 months in order to be able to add value and create a system that can be built on after they move on.

 Franz: Acknowledges that there needs to be a reduction in Aimee’s workload, likes the idea of adding more long term community members and their input into the community income stream.
 He also would be interested in getting involved with some income making activities but only if they match his interests.
 For example mushroom cultivation or beekeeping.